celebrating 100 years of Rugby at Radley

 Guy Morgan came to Radley in January, 1931, with the reputation of being the finest centre three- quarter in the British Isles.
 He had been four years in the Cambridge XV, and had obtained eight International Caps for Wales.
 In addition, he had captained both his country and his university.
 He had played Cricket with success for Glamorgan, and it was plain from the beginning that his ability and experience were going to be of enormous value to Radley on every acre of the Pitch.
 (The Radleian, 1963)

 Morgan’s players were strong enough to take the international stage in their own right.
 Successive years saw boys selected to play for English Public Schools: Fred Harris in 1951, Clive Carr captained them in 1952, and in 1953 John Scott, a future England full-back.
 Ted Dexter, England’s future Cricket Captain also played in Morgan’s 1952 XV.
-Radley’s England Rugby Union internationals are John Bance v Scotland in 1954, John Scott v France in 1958, Chris Sheasby who won seven England caps in the 1980s and Andrew Harriman v Australia in 1987.
+Radley’s England Rugby Union internationals are John Bance v Scotland in 1954, John Scott v France in 1958, Andrew Harriman v Australia in 1987 and Chris Sheasby who won seven England caps in the 1990s.
 Andrew Harriman (captain) and Chris Sheasby (vice-captain) led the England Sevens squad to win the World Sevens Title at Murrayfield in 1993, beating Australia in the final.

 Peter Johnson was the first Master in Charge of Rugby to achieve a clean sweep of victories, in 1990 his final year as coach.
 Richard Greed’s second season as Master i/c, 1995, included a pre-season tour to South Africa.
 The Radley XV played a match against the Diocesan College, Rondebosch, (Bishop’s) whose Headmaster from 1918 until 1943 was Roderick Birt, one of the first Dons to coach rugby at Radley.
 That same year Radley’s First XV were Rugby World’s Team of the Month for December and runner-up for Team of the Season.